 Some things to think about when deciding on materials:

-One of my faves, polished concrete, is a good case in point – excellent for thermal mass and durability but if it’s made in the traditional way with Portland cement, it’s terrible from an embodied carbon perspective.
+Take concrete for example – excellent for thermal mass and durability but if it’s made in the traditional way with Portland cement, it’s terrible from an embodied carbon perspective.
 The good news is that these days some of the cement content can be replaced with planet-friendlier additives like fly ash and blast furnace slag, significantly reducing the carbon footprint.

 It’s mind-blowing to think that every single Aussie (on average) uses a whopping 100,000 litres of fresh water per year – that’s more per person than any other country 🙁